 8 injured in Milwaukee-area mall shooting; suspect at large

 A teenager was among the victims, authorities said.
-A motive was unknown, and the shooter was at large.
+The attack was likely the result of an altercation, police said.

 More in www.nbcnews.com